-Weisswurst is a traditional Bavarian sausage that gets its name -- white sausage -- from its pale appearance.
-Prepared from pork and veal heavily seasoned with parsley, onions, bacon, lemon powder, salt and pepper, weisswurst is sold pre-cooked and needs only to be heated before eating.
+Weisswurst is a traditional Bavarian sausage that gets its name — "white sausage" — from its pale appearance.
+Made from pork and veal and heavily seasoned with parsley, onions, bacon, lemon powder, salt and pepper, weisswurst is sold pre-cooked and needs only to be heated before eating.

 - Bring the liquid to a boil over high heat.

-Take the saucepan off of the heat and place the weisswurst into the water.
-Place the lid on the pan.
+- Take the saucepan off of the heat and place the weisswurst into the water.

-Leave the saucepan to sit with the lid in place for 10 to 15 minutes.
+- Leave the saucepan to sit with the lid in place for 10 to 15 minutes.

 - Use tongs to remove the weisswurst and serve the sausages immediately.

 Video of the Day

 If you want to serve weisswurst in the traditional manner, boil the cooking water in a terrine and serve the sausages at the table still in the water.
 Serve it with sweet Bavarian mustard, fresh soft pretzels and Bavarian beer.